The Lafforgue variety and irreducibility of induced representations: The Lafforgue variety

 \subsection{Dependence on the central subalgebra}

-If $A$ is a commutative $k$-algebra contained in the center of a possibly non-commutative $k$-algebra $R$, assuming $k$ to be algebraically closed, then Schur's lemma guarantees that $A$ acts on every finite-dimensional simple $R$-module through a character $a:A\to k$.
-This implies that the set of $k$-points of the Lafforgue variety $i\Laf$ doesn't depend on the choice of $A$.
-In this section, we will prove that the Lafforgue variety itself is independent of the choice of $A$.
+If we assume $k$ to be algebraically closed, then recall from the introduction that Schur's lemma guarantees that $A$ acts on every finite-dimensional simple $R$-module through a character $a:A\to k$.
+This implies that the set of $k$-points of $i\Laf$ doesn't depend on the choice of $A$.

+In this section, we will prove that without assumptions on $k$, $i\Laf$ as a scheme does not depend on the choice of an $A$.
 This will follow from a relative version of Schur's lemma.

+\begin{proposition} Let $R$ be a possibly non-commutative ring containing commutative rings $A\subset A'$ in its center.
+Assume that $R$ is finite as an $A$-module.
+Let $B$ be an $A$-algebra and $M$ a finite locally free $A$-module equipped with a structure of an $\left(R\otimes_A B\right)$-module such that over every geometric point $b\in \Spec(B)$ over $a\in \Spec(A)$, $M_b$ is a simple $R_a$-module.
+Then the ring homomorphism $A'\to \en_B(M)$ factors through $B$. \end{proposition}

+\begin{proof} The homomorphism $R\to \en_B(M)$ is surjective as it is surjective fiberwise over $\Spec(B)$ by the Jacobson density theorem \cite[Chapter XVII, Theorem 3.2]{Lang2002}.
+It follows that the image of the central subalgebra $A'$ is contained in $B$. \end{proof}

 \begin{proposition} Let $R$ be a possibly non-commutative ring containing commutative rings $A\subset A'$ in its center.
 The natural morphism $\iLaf_{R/A'} \to \iLaf_{R/A}$ is an isomorphism. \end{proposition}